-·BUZZWORDS·
+· BUZZWORDS·

 You can now contribute money to the Community Memory Project through the United Way.
 When you fill out your employee contribution sheet, list Village Design as your designated recipient.
 The folks at Village Design will direct your hard earned cash to support our public access network.
 And we'll thank you....
 Community Memory welcomes our newest staff addition, System Administrator, Nancy Kern.
-Talk about jumping right in: in addition to updating and maintaining information on the system, Nancy isorganizing CM's Exprogram....
-The third suggested adjusthasbeen completed and July.
-CM's Board of suggested these change panded Access test and final phase of ments to CM's software will be running by late Technical Advisors suggested these changes to make CM even easier to use.....
+Talk about jumping right in: in addition to updating and maintaining information on the system.
+Nancy isorganizingCM'sExprogram....
+The third suggested adjusthas been completed and July.
+CM's Board of panded Access test and final phase of ments to CM's software will be running by late Technical Advisors suggested these changes to make CM even easier to use.....
 CM's chief programmer en gratis, Carl Farrington, delivered a presentation to the Berkeley chapter of Computer Professionals for Social Responsibility.
-And keeping the ball rolling, he will also speak at the Alliance for Public Technology's Technology of Freedom conference on 7/25 and 26.
+And keeping the ball rolling, he will also speak at the Alliance for Public Technology's Technology of Freedom conference on 7/25

 Let us know what you're up to.
-Leave items on Community Memory or drop a line to YaVette Holts, The Community Memory Project, 2617 San Pablo Avenue, Berkeley, CA 94702, (415) 841-11114
+Leave items on Community Memory or drop a line to YaVette Holts.
+The Community Memory Project.
+2617 San Pablo Avenue, Berkeley, CA 94702, (415) 841-11114

-The world's greatest ideas start with "What if...?"
+The world's greatest ideas start with at if?"
 Plug into Community Memory and explore the possibilities!!

+Very, very interesting!
+I'd like to receive more information on Community Memory.

-l Name
+Name

 Street Address

 City, State, Zip

-1 Phone
+Phone

-Send to Community Memory Project at 2617 San Pable

-Avenue, Berkeley, CA 94702
+Send to Community Memory Project at 2617 San Pablo Avenue, Berkeley, CA 94702

 I'm especially interested in:

-hosting a forum hands-on training

-using CM from home tax-deductible donati
+hosting a forum hands-on training using CM from home tax-deductible donations

+Memory Project